 The Unified Planning Work Program (UPWP) is a contractual document that describes the coordinated transportation-planning program to be undertaken within the Houma-Thibodaux Urbanized Area.
-These planning activities are the joint responsibility of the Louisiana Department of Transportation and Development (DOTD) and the Houma-Thibodaux Urbanized Area Metropolitan Planning Organization (SCPDC).
+These planning activities are the joint responsibility of the Louisiana Department of Transportation and Development (DOTD) and the Houma-Thibodaux Urbanized Area Metropolitan Planning Organization (MPO), which is staffed by the South Central Planning and Development Commission (SCPDC).

-Under Federal planning guidelines the MPO is required to submit a work program that highlights transportation planning projects into broadly categorized planning activities and explains the funding for each activity for a fiscal year.
+Under Federal planning guidelines the MPO is required to submit a work program that highlights transportation planning projects into broadly categorized planning activities and that explains the funding for each activity for a fiscal year.
 This is done through a document called the UPWP.
 The funding is provided through the State of Louisiana (DOTD) from the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
 FHWA funds are provided at an 80/20 match ratio, with 80% of the total funds provided by Federal funds and 20% provided by Local.
 The FTA funds are provided at an 80/20 ratio with 80% being Federal and 20% being Local.

-The financial support for these planning activities is provided by the Federal Highway Administration, the Federal Transit Administration, the Louisiana Department of Transportation and Development, the Terrebonne Parish Consolidated Government, the Lafourche Parish Government, the city of Thibodaux, the Town of Lockport, the Assumption Parish Police Jury, and the Village of Napoleonville.
-The development and implementation of the Unified Planning Work Program is required under federal law 23 CFR 450.334 (a) and 23 CFR 450.308 (c) for urbanized areas with populations greater than 50,000.
+The financial support for these planning activities is provided by the FHWA, the FTA, the DOTD, the Terrebonne Parish Consolidated Government (TPCG), the Lafourche Parish Government, the City of Thibodaux, the Town of Lockport, the Assumption Parish Police Jury, and the Village of Napoleonville.
+The development and implementation of the UPWP is required under federal law 23 CFR 450.334 (a) and 23 CFR 450.308 (c) for urbanized areas with populations greater than 50,000.